fieldtrip/website/development/realtime/draft_compatability.md

 - Probably hard to maintain for developers in the long run
 - Might be frustrating for power users (e.g., for debugging), since the involved version switches add one more layer of code and complexity.
 - Hard to introduce changes on data structure level, e.g., for adding a _timestamp_ field to events: If two different versions of "dmarequest" can write events to the same ringbuffer, we effectively get mixed data structures in there.
 If such a change becomes necessary at V5, we would need to change the server code for V1-V4 as well.
-- Since the client cannot be sure that a certain feature is available (e.g. polling for new samples with a timeout, asking for events by number), higher-level code needs to stick to V1-type operations for compatibility.
+- Since the client cannot be sure that a certain feature is available (e.g., polling for new samples with a timeout, asking for events by number), higher-level code needs to stick to V1-type operations for compatibility.
 - Existing users (providers of acquisition clients) have little incentive to upgrade to a more recent, more powerful protocol, since new users can already connect.
 This makes the point mentioned above more severe.
 - How to add new language bindings (e.g., Python / Java)?
 Should a language binding initiated at V4 include support for V1-V3 as well?